-Florida carpenter ants are the largest of all ant species that you might see near your West Palm Beach home or business.
-Florida carpenter ants can grow to over ½ an inch long — being their most distinguishable factor.
-Florida carpenter ants are also orange and black in color, allowing them to stand apart from other common ant species in the area.
+Florida carpenter ants are the largest of all ant species that you might see.
+Florida carpenter ants can grow to over ½ an inch long.
+They are orange and black in color, allowing them to stand apart from other common ant species in the area.

-If you see damages caused by carpenter ants or see carpenter ants on the exterior of your property, we urge you to get in touch with us for our preventative ant control services.
+If you see carpenter ants or other pests on your property, we urge you to contact us to schedule your free carpenter ant inspection today.

 Fire Ant Identification

-For West Palm Beach Ant Control Think Native Pest Management
+For South Florida Ant Control, Think Native Pest Management